kagire/airline/documentation/Software Requirements Specification.md

 # Department app

-This is a simple app for managing people at some company or organisation
+This is a simple multi-module maven app for managing people at some company or organisation.

 ### Description